 Once you have the bones in place you’ll want to consider the peripheral essentials that keep you productive and happy.

-Here’s a list of our top home office must haves:
+Here’s a list of the 16 most important home office equipment must-haves:

 Office chairs come in a variety of shapes, sizes and colors.
 Select a chair that is comfortable and adjustable—comfort definitely comes before style.
 You’re going to spend a lot of time in that chair; make sure it’ll be easy on the body, not necessarily on the eyes.